 The Rickhouse, 609 Foster St., Durham, NC

-James Beard award-winner and The New York Times best-selling author, Paul Greenberg will speak about the state of the fishing industry in the United States, how importing and exporting impacts consumer health and economics, and the importance of protecting our waterways.
+Come hang out in a beautiful new venue overlooking the old Durham Athletic Park and enjoy a beer and great eats by Ricky Moore of Saltbox Seafood Joint and James Clark of The Carolina Inn.
+All the seafood will be provided by Locals Seafood, sourced fresh from the NC coast!
+In addition, James Beard award winner and The New York Times best-selling author, Paul Greenberg will speak about the state of the fishing industry in the United States, how importing and exporting impacts consumer health and economics, and the importance of protecting our waterways.
 After Greenberg speaks, there will be a dynamic panel of North Carolina industry experts who will discuss how supporting local seafood impacts our environment, our economics and our health.
 The panel will include: John Day, Jon Haag, Barbara Garrity-Blake, Pam Morris, Bradley Styron, and Eddie Willis.
 Their expertise ranges from being a fourth generation fisherman to a cultural anthropologist, professor and author.
-Following the panel, Greenberg will sign his paperback American Catch, releasing June 9, and there will be a sustainable fish fry prepared by two chefs known for their commitment to local seafood - Ricky Moore of Saltbox Seafood Joint and James Clark of The Carolina Inn.

 Panel, Dinner & Book - $45

 Panel & Dinner - $35